mitrasan22/bq-agentic-reasoner/README.md

 # BQ-Agentic-Reasoner

 ## Overview
-BQ-Agentic-Reasoner is an advanced system for reasoning, optimizing, and monitoring BigQuery queries.
-It leverages agentic principles to enhance query performance, reduce costs, and provide insights into query behavior.
+BQ-Agentic-Reasoner is an advanced system for reasoning, optimizing, and monitoring BigQuery and BQML queries.
+It leverages agentic principles to enhance query performance, reduce costs, and provide insights into query behavior, also monitor model's performance and give suggestions to optimise it.

 ## Features
-- **Query Optimization**: Automatically optimize BigQuery queries for better performance and lower costs.
+- **Query Optimization**: Automatically optimize BigQuery and BQML queries for better performance and lower costs.
 - **Cost Estimation**: Estimate query costs.
 - **Risk Analysis**: Identify potential risks in query execution.
 - **Learning and Feedback**: Incorporates learning mechanisms to improve over time based on feedback.